Glossary of Radio Astronomy Terms

 A substance that cannot be chemically broken down into simpler materials.
 They are arranged on the Periodic Table based on the number of protons a single atom of a certain type would contain.

 A geometric shape made up of a closed curve that contain two focal points.
 For any point on the curve the sum of the distances to the two focal points must be constant.
 In general, the orbits of celestial objects are elliptical.

-A galaxy that is round or elliptical in outline, typically containing little gas and dust, no spiral arms or disk, mostly older stars, which range in shape from spherical to "football" shaped, and few hot, bright stars.
+A galaxy that appears round or elliptical in shape, typically containing little gas and dust, no spiral arms or disk, mostly older stars, which range in shape from spherical to “football” shaped, and few hot, bright stars.

 The reappearance of a celestial body from the shadow of another after it has been eclipsed or occulted.

 A bright line in a spectrum caused by the emission of photons from atoms.
 Astronomers use radio telescopes to identify specific emission lines to detect specific chemical and molecules throughout the cosmos.

 A nebula formed by a cloud of gas that emits different colors through the ultraviolet radiation of hot stars within it.

 A table giving the predicted positions of a celestial object such as a planet or comet, at given intervals.